 “Anything out there?” he asked, keeping his voice almost too low for me to hear.
 I leaned close to his prone figure.
 I sensed Pilson nearby but couldn’t see him.
 I realized that my shakes were gone again.
 I wondered if it was the Gunny’s presence or the fact that exercising my hands had been effective again.
 I hoped it was the exercise.

 “Not yet,” I murmured back.
-If movement had been spotted there would have been no need for the Gunny’s question or my answer, I knew.
+If the movement had been spotted there would have been no need for the Gunny’s question or my answer, I knew.
 The Gunny was nervous too.

 “What’s the ammo situation?”
 I asked, more to make conversation than because my knowledge might make any difference.
-The die was just about cast, as far as I saw it, and making slight changes wasn’t gong to affect the outcome.
+The die was just about cast, as far as I saw it, and making slight changes wasn’t going to affect the outcome.
 The Gunny remained silent, so I changed the subject.

 “If we moved quietly down the ridge in the dark that might just work,” I said.

 “They fight at night, not us,” the Gunny replied, his voice having more timber but still remaining low.
 “And then there’s the moon.”